 My thinking on “street art” has slowly evolved.
 At one time I thought of it all as simple vandalism and graffiti.
 But British street artist Banksy has changed my mind.
 He is brilliant.
 He makes powerful statements about social and economic justice.
+Here are 2 examples.

 I think we live in the strangest of times: Corporations are considered people, and people are considered mere data points: test scores in school and profit margins as adults.

 I make it a personal policy to work very hard not to swear like a sailor on my blog.
-At times this self-imposed policy is very hard for me.
+At times this self-imposed policy is profoundly hard for me.
 The first part of this post, especially, is one such moment: Militarization of public schools.

 I thought of our nation’s social studies teachers when I saw this excellent video on the civic responsibility we have to teach social studies as the study of power.
 It’s an interesting take on middle and high school education, at the very least.